jquant/jai-sdk/docs/source/1-overview/set_authentication.rst

     Changes to Jai's backend are definitive.
     Keep your auth key safe. |:lock:|

-1. Set a config file
+3. Set a config file
 --------------------

 Since setting an environment variable could be a little tricky, specially on shared environments.
-We decided to use `python-decouple <decouple>`_ package to allow you to set the auth value using a :file:`.env` file or a :file:`.ini` file.
+We decided to use `python-decouple <decouple_github>`_ package to allow you to set the auth value using a :file:`.env` file or a :file:`.ini` file.

 Bellow an example of the content of the :file:`settings.ini` file: